 Okaloosa County assistance programs.

-Florida has been hit hard by the economic downturn.
-Find information on charities, non-profit organizations, community action agencies, and other places to turn to for help with rent, bills, and other expenses
+Find information on charities, non-profit organizations, community action agencies, churches and other places to turn to for help with rent, bills, as well as other expenses.
+There are also Okaloosa County charities that give out free stuff, ranging from food from pantries to medical or dental care, Christmas gifts, and other goods.

 Emergency financial assistance

-There are a total of five non-profit agencies and charities that people can turn to for aid.
+There are a a number of non-profit agencies, government social service offices and charities that people can turn to for aid.

 Sharing and Caring of Okaloosa County, Inc. (phone number 850)244-0778).
 This non-profit charity agency provides various forms of help to those in need.
 Receive food and assistance for paying rent, vouchers for prescription medicines, transportation services, gasoline vouchers, clothing and layettes.
 Services are provided to people who need help based on their need and funds availability of the agency.